 Duluth’s baseline analysis of installed solar capacity by sector, installed cost, financing, and barriers intended to identify best areas of future focus for advancing the local market.

-Throughout 2017, the cross-sector project team will create and begin implementing a five-year solar market transformation plan for the city, which will establish solar development goals for residential rooftop, community, institutional, and utility sectors.
-The plan will also include a solar generation overlay for zoning, community-scale finance programs, and streamlined permitting and inspection processes, and will ultimately result in the implementation of a community-based project modeled after the successful Duluth Energy Efficiency Program.
-During the stakeholder process, the project team will work with the local IOU to find potential solar installations that will help the utility meet or exceed their solar portfolio standard and establish a Value of Solar Tariff case for Northeastern Minnesota.
-The project team will engage in revising Duluth’s Comprehensive Plan and year-long, city-designated land use planning process to incorporate energy generation.
-In addition, the project will review and incorporate solar practices into the city housing plan, develop a framework for solar installation in a historic neighborhood, and identify appropriate brownfield development sites.
-The cross-sector five-year solar transformation plan will adapt best practices from the region with the goal of reducing total installed costs by 50% from the measured baseline.
+The cross-sector project team created and began implementing a five-year solar market transformation plan for the city, establishing solar development goals for residential rooftop, community, institutional, and utility sectors.
+The plan includes a solar generation overlay for zoning, community-scale finance programs, and streamlined permitting and inspection processes.
+During the stakeholder process, the project team will work with the local IOU to find potential solar installations that will help the utility meet or exceed its solar portfolio standard and establish a value of solar tariff case for northeastern Minnesota.
+The project team engaged in revising Duluth’s Comprehensive Plan and year-long, city-designated land use planning process to incorporate energy generation.
+In addition, the project worked to review solar practices for the city housing plan, develop a framework for solar installation in a historic neighborhood, and identify appropriate brownfield development sites.
+The cross-sector five-year solar transformation plan adapts best practices from the region with the goal of reducing total installed costs by 50% from the measured baseline.